-Special guidance classes are available to the handicapped student and are listed under Developmental Education (see catalog descriptions).
-A Special Education Lab is staffed with a Learning Disability Specialist who is available for qualified students in need of individualized instruction and/or special methodology paralleling regular courses.
-Special physical activity is available to the handicapped as well.
 The State Department of Rehabilitation also offers services to aid students who have physical, emotional, or other disabilities which handicap them in obtaining employment.
-All interested individuals are urged to contact the Counselor for the Handicapped for guidance or the Coordinator of Handicap Programs and Services for further information.
+All interested individuals are urged to contact the Learning Disabilities Specialist, the Physical Disabilities Specialist, or the Director of Handicap Programs and Services for further information.